mollysa/MollysaYim.github.io/index.md

 ## Artifacts and Enhancements

-In this portfolio, I’ve included several key artifacts that represent my development as a computer scientist:
+In this portfolio, I’ve included key artifacts that represent my development as a computer scientist:

 - **Inventory Management App (Android)** – Enhanced for software design, UI improvement, and feature expansion.
 - **Inventory App Algorithmic Enhancement** – Focused on search, sort, and batch operation efficiency.